(888) 340-0089

 1. Nonprofit Corporation (Most Common and Recommended)

-A nonprofit corporation formed by filing Articles of Incorporation with your state.
+A nonprofit corporation is formed by filing Articles of Incorporation with your state.
 Most charitable organizations use this structure because it offers limited liability, supports strong governance, and is accepted by the IRS when applying for 501(c)(3) status.
+The National Council of Nonprofits also explains that incorporation helps establish legal identity, accountability in governance, and credibility with donors and funders.
+If you're exploring how tax-exempt classifications differ, see our guide, 501(c)(3) vs. 501(c)(4): What Is the Difference for Nonprofits?

 Best for: